Advantages of Oxygen

 - Correct carbon dioxide and nitric oxide levels for circulation

-The brain uses about three times as much oxygen as muscles in the body do.
+The brain uses about three times as much oxygen than muscles in the body do.

-- Breathe easily and normally with your belly in a relaxed way.
+- Breathe easily and normally with your belly relaxed.

-- Breathe through your nose and not your mouth.
+- Breathe through your nose, not your mouth.

 Take short walks throughout the day.
-Short walks will increase your circulation and increase oxygen to your brain
+Short walks increase your circulation and oxygen to your brain.

-Aerobic exercise in particular supports your brain by increasing blood flow, and thus circulating oxygen and nutrients to your brain cells.
+Aerobic exercise, in particular, supports your brain by increasing blood flow, which carries oxygen and nutrients to your brain cells.
 Exercise that results in sweating and raises body temperature aids cellular detoxification.

 Oxygen powers the energy supply to life on Earth.
 But when our cells use oxygen for energy, the oxygen breaks down into oxidizing agents.
 These oxidizing agents damage cells.
 Cells protect themselves with antioxidant mechanisms.
 If the oxidizing agents overpower the cell’s protective antioxidant system, then damage to the cell occurs.
 This includes damaging the DNA methylation process.

-Therefore, it is important to avoid excess oxidation (charred meats), to make sure you are getting plenty of antioxidants in your diet or through supplementation, and to support your DNA methylation process with methylated vitamins.
+Therefore, it is important to avoid excess oxidation (charred meats), get plenty of antioxidants in your diet or through supplementation, and to support your DNA methylation process with methylated vitamins.